customality/hexus/README.md

 # Hexus API Functions

 > Functions exclusive to Hexus.
 They cannot be accessed through Roblox LocalScripts.
+> This list is incomplete and does not include all the functions in Hexus!

 ## getrawmetatable
 Gets an object's metatable.
 Equivalent to getmetatable, except it ignores the __metatable field.